-Services can be designed from scratch, or can be based on a suite of national templates or local templates which other commissioners have designed and have made available for use on the system.
+The system provides a whole system for provision, invoicing and management of any locally commissioned services.
+Services can be designed from scratch, or can be based on a suite of national or local templates which other commissioners have designed and have made available for use on the system.

-Currently the system provides templates for a range of services, which are listed below, but its innate flexibility allows other services to be easily designed within the system.
-All of these services can be edited after importing to meet specific local needs or they will simply work “out of the box” as they are.
+The system provides templates for a range of services, which are listed below, but its innate flexibility allows other services to be easily designed within the system.
+All of these services can be edited after importing a template to meet specific local needs or they will simply work “out of the box” as they are.

 - NHS Health Check updated – QRISK2-based assessment of ten year risk of CVD meeting the national specification